Leeps-Lab/high_frequency_trading/README.rst

     pip3 install -r requirements.txt

-4. In a seperate shell, navigate into the folder of the repository you cloned in Step 3.
+4. In Terminal #2, navigate into the folder of the repository you cloned in the previous step.
-Then cd into the exchange_server folder and download the up-to-date files of the exchange server.
+Then, using the commands below, cd into the 'exchange_server' folder and download the up-to-date files of the exchange server.

 ::